Jenin refugee camp: Subsequent violence

+In September 2021, Ayham Kamamji and Monadel Nafe'at, the final two prisoners at large after the Gilboa Prison break, were rearrested in the Jenin camp, along with two residents who allegedly helped the escapees.
+The captures took place during a raid by Israeli forces.
 In May 2022, Al Jazeera journalist Shireen Abu Akleh was killed in the Jenin camp while trying to cover an Israeli raid.
 Al Jazeera has accused the Israeli forces of deliberately shooting her, although an IDF report has said that the shooting was accidental.
 The CNN have published evidence which suggests that Abu Akleh was "shot dead in a targeted attack by Israeli forces".